Leppits/montesniere/README.md

 ### Test suite

- This test suite ist based on the English [FraCaS test suite](http://www-nlp.stanford.edu/~wcmac/downloads/).
+ This test suite is based on the English [FraCaS test suite](http://www-nlp.stanford.edu/~wcmac/downloads/).
 Both premises and an hypothesis are stored in the testsuite.
+It's structure is similar to the FraCaS test suit (not yet including downward entailing).
 Call `testFracas.py` from the commandline, use `heuristic_rules.json` and `testsuite_text_tags.xml` as arguments.
 The number of failed and succesful tests is shown on the commandline.